willychavez/ExchangeRateTracker/README.md

 }
 ```

-This value will be saved to the database by the server and to a `quote.txt` file by the client.
+This value will be saved to the database by the server and to a `cotacao.txt` file by the client, in the format 'Dólar:{valor}'.

 ## Common Issues

 - **Server not running**: Ensure the server is running before starting the client.
+- **Network issues**: Verify the client can reach the server on the correct port.
 - **SQLite3 not installed**: Ensure SQLite3 is installed and properly configured.

 ## Contribution